ON THIS PAGE Emphasis Mine In Bible Verses

 What is certain is that it is an issue of no small magnitude.
 According to the Center for the Study of Global Christianity, there are about 279 million Pentecostal Christians and 305 million charismatic Christians worldwide.
 (Charismatic Christians belong to non-Pentecostal denominations yet engage in spiritual practices associated with Pentecostalism, such as speaking in tongues and divine healing; [04]

 Can any Christian believe for one moment that God has bestowed the gift of the Holy Spirit on Christians, non-Christians, cults, and pagans without any discrimination whatsoever.
 Or is it that most Christians know, but rarely seems to take seriously, is the fact that not every spirit is of God.
-If you watch certain videos in chapter 5, you will see that the jerking, the screaming, and the collapse, are exactly the same in voodoo rituals, people who have a 'Kundalini Awakening' (as taught in Hinduism), and Pentecostals all over the world.
+If you watch some of the videos in chapter 5, you will see that the jerking, the screaming, and the collapse, are exactly the same in voodoo rituals, people who have a 'Kundalini Awakening' (as taught in Hinduism), and Pentecostals all over the world.

+Latter Rain?
 The upsurge in the number of people who experience this phenomena is often attributed to a genuine revival in the church, while others consider it to be the "latter rain" (Acts 2:17-18, James 5:7) falling on believers.
 If this is what you believe, I strongly suggest you read The CRUCIAL Timing of The Fulfillment of Joel's Prophecy on THIS Page.

 Continue On To Part II - Tongues in The Gospels and Acts - The Purpose of Tongues in Acts, Several Factors Unique To Pentecost, What All Three Occurrences of Tongues Speaking Had in Common, Should Modern Believers Speak In Tongues When They Receive The Holy Spirit?
 Was the Spirit Given Before Pentecost?
 HERE